pulp/pulp/docs/sphinx/user-guide/glossary.rst

     more than one distributor associated with it at a given time.

   extension
-    Client-side plugin that augments the client with new functionality.
+    Client-side component that augments the CLI with new functionality.
 While all functionality in the client is provided through extensions, this term is typically used to refer to content type specific extensions provided by a content type bundle.